 In Australia, there are two main laws surrounding cannabis and driving:

 - Driving under the influence of cannabis and;

 - Driving with detectable cannabis in your system

 The two offences are treated the same however, the circumstances around them are not.
-Driving under the influence can mean the period after consuming marijuana where the intoxicating high of THC is still in effect in the system.
+Driving under the influence relates to the period after consuming marijuana where the intoxicating high of THC is still in effect in the system.
 While driving with detectable cannabis in your system pertains to traces of THC detectable in the body long after consuming cannabis.

 All jurisdictions of Australia have a zero-tolerance approach to cannabis, specifically THC.
-As such, there is no exemption even for persons with valid medical reasons to use marijuana.
-The current problem with the laws is that it ignores the legality of medical use of cannabis.
-Likewise, the laws take into account the presence of THC in the system despite the impairments having long gone after consumption.
+As such, there is no exemption even for persons with valid medical prescription to use marijuana.

 Is it legal to drive whilst medicating with medical cannabis?